dimanikulin/dimanikulin/README.md

 | EPAM SCHOOL of Digital Engineering        | Kyiv   | Oct 2019-June 2021  | Software Engineering | 90 out 100    | MSDP in Software Engineering |
 | Kharkiv State Academy of Railway Transport| Donetsk| Sept 1996-June 2001 | Math, electrics      | 4.75 out 5    | Electrical engineer in Railway Transport |

 During education in NAUKMA, we were given free access to https://www.coursera.org/ and so we could choose any from 5K cources.
+Also during education in NAUKMA, we were given free access to Cisco Learning Platform.

-Please find them in the section [Certificates](https://github.com/dimanikulin#certificates) and Cources.
+Please find them in the section [Certificates](https://github.com/dimanikulin#certificates) and [Cources](https://github.com/dimanikulin#courses).

 # Certificates: